 What good are they?
 Again from the study, “The consumption of fruit and vegetables has been associated with lower risk of chronic human health problems like cardiovascular diseases, cancer, hypertension and diabetes type two due to their high contents in dietary bioactive compounds, the so-called phytochemicals, endowed with protective properties.
 Until recently, the health benefits of fruits and vegetables have been attributed to the antioxidant properties of the phytochemicals they provide.”

 Add to this the fact that the study found Vitamin C levels were 55% higher in the organic tomatoes.
-Now do you feel motivated to get those organic tomatoes started?
+Now do you feel motivated to get those organic heirloom tomatoes started?

 You may remember the controversy over a Stanford study released last year that declared organic produce was no more nutritious than conventional produce.
 Turns out that buried deep in that study was the finding that indeed organic produce tends to have higher levels of phenols.

-The PLOS study found one drawback; the organic tomatoes were generally a bit smaller than conventionally grown tomatoes.
+The PLOS study found one drawback; the organic fruits were generally a bit smaller than conventionally grown tomatoes.
 For those of you to whom size matters most — bragging rights! — then go ahead and pour the chemical tomato fertilizer to your plants.
 But if you’re interested in nutrition?
 You know what to do.
 After all, what would you rather serve your family?
 A big tomato?
 Or one that’s pesticide free and higher in Vitamin C and antioxidants?